mhyrycz/air-stations/README.md

 Go to `frontend/src/config.js`

-Change the url to your IP of raspberry pi
+Change the url of your raspberry pi.

 ## Run